radiantlogic-v8/documentation-new/documentation/radiantone-fips-mode-guide/02-deploying-radiantone-in-fips-mode.md

 Although generally not needed, FIPS-mode can be disabled.
 If RadiantOne is deployed in a cluster, follow these steps to disable FIPS mode on each node.
 To ensure all nodes are at the same level of security at the same time, all RadiantOne processes except ZooKeeper should be stopped to disable FIPS mode.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - Since disabling FIPS mode requires cluster downtime, only perform the change during a maintenance window.**
+>Since disabling FIPS mode requires cluster downtime, only perform the change during a maintenance window.

 To disable FIPS mode on each node: